Skip to main content

 Here’s what I cannot escape: in the summer of 2020, locked in my Tokyo apartment while Black Lives Matter protests erupted globally, I watched Beyoncé transform my continent into a dream sequence.
 The beauty was undeniable; so was my nausea.
 Being in Mozambique, raised across borders, educated into placelessness, I recognize displacement when I see it.
 Yet when one African American woman told me she cried after watching the same film, saying she’d never seen herself portrayed as unconditionally beautiful, I had to sit with an uncomfortable truth: her tears and my nausea both matter…and neither cancels the other.
 They are born from the same chasm, from the unassailable fact that defines some part of our relationship; we grew up watching you; you did not grow up watching us.

-This visual album operates through what I’ll call celebratory extraction—not because it intends harm, but because its very structure reproduces patterns of taking and transforming that have defined Africa’s relationship to global capital.
+This visual album operates through what I’ll call celebratory extraction—not because it intends harm, but because its structure reproduces the patterns of taking and transforming that have defined Africa’s relationship to global capital.
 It’s what happens when a nation has spent a century convincing the world that its definitions are the only ones that matter.
 When the American way of life becomes the default, other cultures are filed into neat drawers: savage if they challenge the story, exotic if they can be sold back to you.
 Understanding this requires holding multiple truths simultaneously without resolving them into false simplicity.

 The Mechanics of Beauty